John Sterling Kingsley: Career

 Throughout his career, Kingsley would author over 300 scientific articles and numerous books on such subjects as vertebrae zoology, comparative zoology, and the anatomy of vertebrates.
 In 1902, he translated German zoologist Richard Hertwig’s ein Handbuch der Zoologie.
 Kingsley was a one-time editor of the publications Standard Natural History (1884), and The American Naturalist (1886–96).
 He had served over the years as president of the Nebraska Academy of Sciences at Lincoln, and the American Morphological Society at Johns Hopkins University, and held memberships in several other scientific organizations both nationally and internationally.

 Marriage

-John Kinsgley married, on 31 January 1882, Mary Emma Read of Salem, Massachusetts.
+John Kinsgley married Mary Emma Read of Salem, Massachusetts on 31 January 1882.
 She was the daughter of a Salem produce dealer who, several years after her birth, served in the American Civil War.
 Kingsley's only child, Mary Winship, was born in 1883 at Melrose, Massachusetts.

 Death

 John Sterling Kingsley died of a heart attack on 29 August 1929 while traveling with his daughter aboard the S.S.
 President Taft.
 At the time of his death, the ship was some three days away from docking at Yokohama, Japan, and the decision was made to commit his remains to the sea.